prof-rossetti/nyu-info-2335-201905/projects/freestyle/implementation.md

 Category | Requirement | Weight
 --- | --- | ---
-Satisfies Proposed Requirements | Addresses a problem discussed in the previously-delivered requirements document, in a manner generally consistent with the plan discussed in that document | 10%
+Satisfies Proposed Requirements | Addresses a problem discussed in the accompanying requirements document, in a manner generally consistent with the plan discussed in that document | 10%
 Uniqueness and Individuality | Exhibits creativity, and a unique set of functionality | 10% User Experience | Provides a simple, pleasant, and intuitive experience for the user, with clear usage instructions, and free of idiosyncrasies or errors | 15%
 Documentation | Contains a comprehensive README file | 20%